supernord/2025-ABACBS-workshop/_episodes/27-function_annotation.md

 ## SPfast
 - [SPfast](https://colab.research.google.com/github/tlitfin/SPfast/blob/main/notebooks/SPfast_AFDB_clusters_PFAM.ipynb) is an alternative strategy for structure-based search and provides a minimal set of hits based on non-redundant PFAM clan annotations.
-- Upload our predicted PDB structure by leaving the input fields as blank.
+- Upload our predicted PDB structure by **leaving the input fields blank.** and pressing the **play button** of each cell in sequence.

 > ## Input form
 > {% raw %}